-The Annual School Budget Vote and Election will take place on Tuesday, May 17, 2016.
-There is one on the Board of education with terms expiring on June 30, 2016.
+The Annual School Budget Vote and Election will take place on Tuesday, May 15, 2018.
+There is two seats on the Board of education with terms expiring on June 30, 2018.
 Citizens interested in running for a seat on the board may obtain information packets and petition forms from the Superintendents Secretary at 2350 Rte.
 63, Wayland, NY 14572.
-Please call to make an appointment to have a packet created: (585) 728-2211 ext.
-3396.
+Please call to make an appointment to have a packet created: (585) 213-4303.

 Candidates for the Board of Education shall be nominated by a petition directed to the Clerk of the Board which is signed by at least twenty-five (25) qualified voters of the District.
 A qualified voter is a person who is a citizen of the United States, at least 18 years old, and a resident of the school district for at least 30 days prior to the date of the Budget Vote.

 Petitions must state the residence of each signer, the name and residence of each candidate.
-The deadline for submitting petitions is Monday, April 26, 2016 at 5:00 P.M.
-For information please call Dineen Snyder at 585-728-2211 ext.
-3396 or by e-mail at
+The deadline for submitting petitions is Friday, April 13, 2018 at 5:00 P.M.
+For information please call Dineen Snyder at (585) 213-4303 or by e-mail at

 School Voting Information

 General information about voting on Wayland-Cohocton’s school budget